-We asked certified trainer Lena Bozza and fitness instructor Travis Watson to give us the 411 on all things leg lifts, including what they are, how to do them, and who should add them to their fitness routine.
+We asked certified trainer Lena Bozzo and fitness instructor Travis Watson to give us the 411 on all things leg lifts, including what they are, how to do them, and who should add them to their fitness routine.
 Read on for what they have to say.

 Meet the Expert

 Leg lifts are a challenging exercise designed to target the lower and upper abdominal muscles, and build strength in this region; think of them as a straight leg reverse crunch.
 Beyond this, leg lifts are also a superlative workout to improve flexibility across the back extensors and hips flexors.

 In order to effectively lift your legs, engage all the right muscles, and reap the benefits of this core-shaking exercise, form is key.
 “From the outside looking in, leg lifts may appear an easy movement, but don’t be fooled,” says Bozzo.
 “When performed correctly and safely, this exercise targets those hard-to-reach, often stubborn lower tummy muscles, whilst also strengthening the core and increasing your flexibility.”